rubyonracetracks/tutorial-rails-rubymn2/04-06-forhire_edit.md

 <% end %>
 <% # END: edit forhire button %>
 ```
 * Enter the command "test1".
-Now only one test fails, and it's because the forhire edit page is still missing.
+Now only one test fails, and it's because of a missing template.

 #### Edit Forhire Form
+* Enter the command "touch app/views/forhires/edit.html.erb".
+* Enter the command "test1".
+Now the test fails because the forhire edit page does not have the expected content.
-* Create the file app/views/forhires/edit.html.erb.
-Give it the following content:
+* Give the file app/views/forhires/edit.html.erb the following content:
 ```
 <% provide(:title, 'Edit For Hire Profile') %>